Click the link to download the Official Rules in PDF format Download RLCS Season 7 Rules

-The Rocket League Championship Series competition (“Tournament”) is brought to you by Psyonix Inc. (“Psyonix”).
-The Tournament is a competitive esports gaming tournament featuring the Rocket League game (“Title Game”) developed and published by Psyonix.
-As set forth more fully in Section 3, entitled “Tournament Format”, the Tournament consists of two (2) regional competitions, one in North America and one in Europe (and an independent competition series in Oceania).
+The Rocket League Championship Series (“RLCS”) competition (“Tournament”) is brought to you by Psyonix Inc. (“Psyonix”).
+The Tournament is a competitive esports gaming tournament featuring the Rocket League game (“Title Game”), developed and published by Psyonix.
+As set forth more fully in Section 3, entitled “Tournament Format,” the Tournament consists of two (2) regional competitions, one in North America and one in Europe, and two independent competition series, one in Oceania and one in South America.
 Each regional competition will include an open qualifier followed by RLCS League Play and a regional championship.
-The winners of the regional championships, together with the winners of the Oceania series, will advance to the live World Championship finals (as described herein).
+The winners of the regional championships, together with the winners of the Oceania and South America series, will advance to the live World Championship finals (as described herein).

-Each person who participates in the Tournament is referred to as a “Player”.
-If the Player is under the age of majority in his or her state or country of residence (a “Minor”), such Minor must be registered by his/her parent or legal guardian in order to participate in the Tournament, and all references to “Player” shall include that Minor Player’s parent or legal guardian.
+Each person who participates in the Tournament is referred to as a “Player.”
+If the Player is under the age of majority in his/her state or country of residence (a “Minor”), such Minor must be registered by his/her parent or legal guardian in order to participate in the Tournament, and all references to “Player” shall include that Minor Player’s parent or legal guardian.
 Each Player unconditionally accepts and agrees to comply with and abide by these Official Rules, the Game Play Rules and the decisions that Psyonix and the other “Tournament Organizers” (as defined below) make regarding the Tournament, including without limitation decisions about how to interpret or implement the Official Rules or the Game Play Rules and how to administer the Tournament, and such decisions shall be final and binding in all respects and not subject to challenge or appeal.
-Any aspects of the Tournament or incidents that affect the Tournament that are not outlined in these Official Rules may be addressed and resolved by Psyonix and the other Tournament Organizers at the time of the incident and their decisions on such matters shall be final and binding and not subject to challenge or appeal.
+Any aspect of the Tournament or incident that affects the Tournament that are not outlined in these Official Rules may be addressed and resolved by Psyonix and the other Tournament Organizers at the time of the incident and their decision on such matters shall be final and binding and not subject to challenge or appeal.

 The schedule that corresponds to each Tournament phase is outlined throughout this Section (such period referred to herein as the “Tournament Period”).